Table of Contents

 Attorney Milberg Coleman Bryson Phillips Grossman filed a Cartiva implant lawsuit on behalf of the plaintiff Gina Neil.
 Another lawsuit was filed by Tammie Thompson in March 2022, alleging the Cartiva toe implant failure led to her pain and suffering.
 Details of these two lawsuits are not available yet.

-The lawsuit information center notes that around 5 Cartiva implant lawsuits were filed until the present in 2022.
+The lawsuit information center notes that around 5 Cartiva implant lawsuits were filed in 2022.
 Ms. Atkinson’s case was one among them.
 The particulars of the lawsuits are:

 It is said that four cases other than Ms. Atkinson’s were dismissed in September 2022.
 Attorneys speculate that those four Cartiva implant lawsuits might have been resolved out of court.